biicode/docs/arduino/arduino-getting-started.rst

 1. Installing biicode and Arduino tools
 ---------------------------------------

-For reuse code, you need to install biicode and a group of external tools (Arduino SDK, CMake and MinGW or GCC).
+To reuse code, you need to install biicode and a group of external tools (Arduino SDK, CMake and MinGW or GCC).

    - Download the biicode installer.